cmiller-veced/pyapix/README.md

 lines.
 Bigger APIs benefit more from this approach.
 This approach eliminates the manual effort of object definitions required by a DAO-based approach while more accurately representing the contents of the OpenAPI file.
-It also eliminates the need for manual documentation by leveraging the work already done by the OpenAPI author.  https://www.marinespecies.org/rest/
+It also eliminates the need for manual documentation by leveraging work already done by the OpenAPI author.  https://www.marinespecies.org/rest/

 ### You

 You are familiar with the API.
 Are comfortable reading the Swagger Doc description.
 Are comfortable using Postman to access the API.

-If you are familiar with either the Swagger Doc or Postman, my code will look familiar.
 The project takes an approach similar to both of the above.
-You get access to the (endpoint, verb) with the ability to send and recieve data.
+You get access to the (endpoint, verb) with the ability to send and receive data.